syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

   Comparer = new CustomGroupComparer()
 });
 {% endhighlight %}
+{% endtabs %}

-### Group based on more than one property in the data object
+### Grouping Based on More Than one Property in the Data Object

-Grouping the items by bind the multiple properties to property name of [GroupDescriptor](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor.html) by using [KeySelector](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor~KeySelector.html), in which the group header items can be created with multiple data model object effectively.
+Group the items by binding multiple properties to the property name of [GroupDescriptor](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor.html) by using [KeySelector](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor~KeySelector.html) in which the group header items can be created with multiple data model object effectively.

-To grouping the items based on the multiple properties such as designation and level by using `KeySelector`, follow the code example.
+{% tabs %}
 {% highlight c# %}
 listView.DataSource.GroupDescriptors.Add(new GroupDescriptor()
 {